alisaifee/coredis/docs/source/api_reference.rst

 PubSub
 ^^^^^^

-coredis includes a :class:`~coredis.commands.pubsub.PubSub` class that subscribes to channels and listens for new messages.
-Creating a :class:`~coredis.commands.pubsub.PubSub` instance can be done through the :meth:`~coredis.Redis.pubsub` or :meth:`~coredis.RedisCluster.pubsub` methods.
+coredis includes a :class:`~coredis.commands.PubSub` class that subscribes to channels and listens for new messages.
+Creating a :class:`~coredis.commands.PubSub` instance can be done through the :meth:`~coredis.Redis.pubsub` or :meth:`~coredis.RedisCluster.pubsub` methods.

 .. code-block:: python